Mature Masculine

 Near Enemies of Ruthlessness

-Near enemies are false versions of a quality that can look similar but come from a different place inside.
+Near enemies are false versions of a quality that look similar but come from a different place inside.

 Cruelty Disguised as Ruthlessness